top of page

 Their two residential housing properties at Fulwell, Sunderland and Bishop Auckland are flagships of the organisation

-Durham Benevolence provides assistance in many ways to local causes or individuals.
+The Durham Freemasons Charity provides assistance in many ways to local causes or individuals.
 An application can be made to them for this assistance, further information is available by contacting them directly

 What is FM?